 Financing is often obtained through power equipment dealers who partner with specialized lenders; but consumers can also obtain these loans directly from the lender.
 Every now and then, manufacturers offer special factory financing as well.

-Because snowmobile loans are unsecured, dealer and consumer direct financing can be fairly expensive with the best rates for the most creditworthy borrowers currently ranging from 4.00 percent to 10.99 percent.
+Because snowmobile loans are unsecured, dealer and consumer direct financing can be fairly expensive with the best rates for the most creditworthy borrowers currently ranging from 4% to 11%.
 Loans are available for up to $50,000 with loan terms between 12 and 60 months.

 What About a Personal Loan?